10. The North Sea - "Exquisite Idols"/"Exorcised Vulures"/"In The Time Of The Sugar Pines"/"On The Endless Golden Skyway"/"Snakeroot Ceremony"

 (EMI) (October 15)

-dance-pop albums this year.
+I found that there was quite a few excellent dance-pop albums this year.
 Girls Aloud, Sophie Ellis-Bextor, Rihanna, Amerie, etc. My favorite is from former Moloko frontwoman Roisin Murphy.
 Her first album, 2005's "Ruby Blue" was great for it's own reasons.
 Matthew Herbert's experimental production, subdued dance grooves, and great songwriting.
 But with "Overpowered" Murphy has gone 100% pop.
 I mean in all aspects.
 Doing shows for Gucci, landing high on singles charts, wearing ridiculous costumes, Murphy is going all out.
 God damn is it fun.
 It's smart pop, for sure, but your body is going to move.
 She is blessed with one of the better voices in the business, and the production on this album seems to fit her voice even better.
 It's just an addicting listen.
 Listen to a track like "Cry Baby" and tell me this isn't a future #1 dance single.

 Recommended If You Like: Girls Aloud, Sophie Ellis-Bextor, Moloko